Jonathanh0023/Datensatz-Generator/README.md

-# 🤖 Rogator Survey Automation - Web App
+# 🤖  Survey Automation - Web App

-A user-friendly Streamlit web application for automating Rogator surveys with real-time monitoring and results visualization.
+A user-friendly Streamlit web application for automating  surveys with real-time monitoring and results visualization.

 ## 🌟 Features